Day 1: – DEPART US

 Day 3: – DELHI

-On our tour of Delhi we visit Qutab Minar and Humayun Tomb, and drive past India Gate and the President’s House.
+On our tour of Delhi we visit Qutab Minar and Humayun Tomb, India Gate, National War Memorial and Gurudwara Bengla Sahib.

 Qutab Minar towers over this historic area where Qutab-ud-din Aibak laid the foundation of Delhi Sultanate in 1193.
 He built the Quwwatul Islam Mosque and the Qutab Minar to announce the advent of Muslim Sultans.
 Later Iltutmish, Alauddin Khilji and Ferozshah Tuglak added other buildings bringing in new architectural styles.